Cream of Asparagus Soup Recipe

 • Herbs, for garnish: like dill, chives, or rosemary.

 Prepare the Vegetables: If the asparagus stalks are not pre-prepared, trim the ends to remove any woody parts.
-Then, roughly chop the stalks so they measure about ½ inch ( 1cm).
+Then, roughly chop the stalks so they measure about ½ inches (1cm).
 For garnish, keep a few stalks aside to blanch or steam later on.
-(Check my guide for the methods.)
+(Check my guide on how to cook asparagus to see the methods.)

 Then, chop up your onion into small chunks and mince the garlic.